 Written Tests (2) 25%

-Written Final 15%
+Written Final 20%

 Skills Practical 25%

-Clinical 1 Project: Pass/fail 10%

-Health & Wellness 15%
+Health & Wellness EIP 15%

-Quizzes & assignments 10%
+Quizzes & assignments 15%

 Total 100%

 Grade Requirements: A student must have a combined average of 75% on all course work for this class (written/lab/skills exams, quizzes, assignments, etc. as applicable) and a student must also have a minimum of 75% on each individual skills practical, in order to receive a passing grade for this course and progress in the program.